Enter the Anthem Awards by May 22nd!

-How Work is Judged
+How Work Is Judged

 Members of the International Academy of Digital Arts & Sciences independently evaluate the entries submitted during the Call for Entries.
 Entries are judged on their own merits based on a standard of excellence for each category as determined by the Academy as well as industry leaders from non-profits, foundations and purpose-driven brands.